Table of Contents

 1. Prioritize who you’re going to call

-Calling people is a labor-intensive task, and you may not always have the resources to call everyone.
+Calling people is labor-intensive, and you may not always have the resources to call everyone.
 In that case, it will be helpful to prioritize people most likely to respond and generate a higher ROI.
 Most organizations prioritize their contacts in this order:

 Remember, the messaging and calling script will change based on who you’re calling.
-For example, for major donors, the conversation should be structured to set up a meeting and get them to donate, whereas the objective to call regular donors would be to increase their average gift size.
+For example, for major donors, the conversation should be structured to set up a meeting and get them to donate, whereas the objective of calling regular donors would be to increase their average gift size.

 2. Prioritize who will be making the calls